wesleyk/profile/README.md

 Profile
 =======

 Personal profile webpage.
-Check it out at www.wesleykim.com.
+See it at www.wesleykim.com.

 Last updated 01/2013.